 You can also report Social Security scams to the Office of the Inspector General by calling their fraud hotline at 1-800-269-0271 or filing a report at https://oig.ssa.gov/.

 The FTC is the national clearinghouse for consumer complaints.
 They use information from people like you to create public warnings.
 Because the FTC is familiar with many different types of scams, they may also be able to provide you with information on your rights and additional steps you can take to mitigate the situation.
 You can report a scam or an instance of fraud on the FTC Complaint website.

 Just like the FTC, your SAO keeps track of reported fraudulent activity and scams within your state.
 They will also create public service announcements to warn others of these ploys.
 They may provide tips and tools for you to use to remedy the situation as well.
 To look up contact information for your local SAO, use the tool on the United States Department of Justice website.

 Business or Agency

-If the scammer used the identity of a legitimate business or governmental agency, you should contact them as well.
-Often, they are the last to know that their name and reputation are being used to scam people.
-To help others from becoming a victim of the scam, the affected business or agency will post a warning or announcement on their website.
+If the scammer used the identity of a legitimate business or government agency, you should contact them as well.
+These entities are often the last to know that their names and reputations are being used to swindle people.
+To help others avoid falling victim to the scam, the affected business or agency will usually notify patrons and post a warning on their website.

 Overall, the best and most important step you can take after falling for a scam is to tell someone.
 At the very least, notify law enforcement, and do so immediately.
-The longer you wait to tell someone, the harder it will be to successfully recover.
-You may also save someone else from becoming the next victim.
-Share this with your friends and family so they will learn the importance of telling someone.
-Knowledge and bravery are the best defense against scammers.
+The longer you wait to inform the proper entities, the harder it will be to minimize the fallout and successfully recover.
+Share this with your friends and family so they will learn the importance of bringing attention to both successful and attempted scams.